danbraun/danbraun.me/_posts/2018-06-13-kale-salad.md

 This salad keeps well in the fridge and improves overnight.

 The dressing ingredients are interchangeable and approximate.
 Adjust to taste.
-The main idea is to mix some sweetness with acidy salty-ness on
+The main idea is to mix some sweetness with acidy salty-ness on top of the sesame flavor.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU2NTU3MzE3OCwtMTIxODkyOTYzOSwtMT
+eyJoaXN0b3J5IjpbOTA0ODM3MDEzLC0xMjE4OTI5NjM5LC0xMD
-A2MjY4NTc1MiwyMDA1NDg5NjcyLDE4MjY5MDE2OTEsMTc3MDYw
+YyNjg1NzUyLDIwMDU0ODk2NzIsMTgyNjkwMTY5MSwxNzcwNjA1
-NTA0NF19
+MDQ0XX0=
 -->